Skip to Content

 I have always been fascinated by Caribbean flavors.
 There is just something so comforting yet exciting about their dishes.
 It is packed with spices and fragrant aromas.

 I had real Jamaican jerk chicken for the first time at a Caribbean restaurant in New York City.
 It was served with rice and peas.
-I loved it immediately and I knew I had to recreate it!
+I loved it immediately.
+I have since bought different store-made jerk marinade mixes, but I did not get the exact flavor I had in the restaurant.
+I knew I had to recreate it!

-Honestly, my first attempt wasn’t perfect.
-I followed a random online recipe that promised to be authentic, but it really wasn’t.
-I eventually realized that freshly blended spices and herbs created a depth of flavor that dry herbs and spices simply couldn’t match.
+Over time, I perfected the balance, tweaking spices and sweetness until it became the beloved family recipe it is today.
+I realized that freshly blended spices and herbs created a depth of flavor that dry herbs and spices simply couldn't match.

 Of course, I do have my dry jerk seasoning, which by the way, is very good, and it comes in handy for days when I need a quick fix.
 However, nothing matches the fresh jerk marinade!